pgroonga/pgroonga.github.io/how-to/laravel.md

 ### Factory

 To create dummy data for this application, you need to create a Factory for Post Model.

 Run following command which create a `database/factories/PostFactory.php` file.

 ```shell
 php artisan make:factory PostFactory
 ```

-Let’s add some code to generate a fake data for Post Model.
+Let's add some code to generate a fake data for Post Model.
 Here are before and after:

 Before:

 ```php
 <?php